valeriangalliat/kobo-highlights-to-calibre/README.md

 ~/Calibre Library/metadata.db
 ```

-I usually delete everything but `metadata.db` (that's your Calibre
+I usually delete everything but `metadata.db` (that's your calibre
 database, don't delete it!).

 Then running the script again and opening the viewer should show the